noahlz/cosla/README.md

 If you have a pre-built jar already, you only need Java to run with `java -jar` - no need for Leiningen.
 See below for instructions.

-Finally, your Jira instance must supprt the [Jira REST API](https://developer.atlassian.com/jiradev/jira-apis/jira-rest-apis), and you must have a login.
+Finally, your Jira instance must support the Jira REST API, and you must have a login.

 ## Usage